FloWindels/Mini_shell1_bash_tests/README.md

 - **📄 test_cases.txt** → Where you put all the test cases you want to run.

 - **🛠 run_tests.sh** → Executes the commands in ```test_cases.txt``` and checks if they work correctly.
+:rotating_light: Don't forget to change the path of your binary.

 ## ➕ Adding New Tests